Debt consolidation loans: What they are and how they work

-If you’re trying to manage debt, it might seem strange to apply for a new loan or credit card account.
-But that’s how debt consolidation works: Existing debts are, in essence, combined by paying them off with new debt to create a single monthly payment.
+If you’re trying to manage debt, it might feel counterintuitive to apply for a new loan.
+But that’s how a debt consolidation loan works: It combines multiple existing debts into a new loan with a single monthly payment.

 -